orbuluh/fundamental/README.md

-- :thinking: 947.
+- :bulb: 947.
 Most Stones Removed with Same Row or Column